How to Apply

-To apply for a place at the College all prospective candidates must complete the relevant registration form, include all the requested supporting documentation, and pay a non-refundable application fee of £100.
+To apply for a place at the College all prospective candidates must complete the relevant registration form and pay a non-refundable application fee of £100.
 Acceptance of registration does not constitute an offer of a place.

 Once we have accepted your registration we will contact all prospective candidates with details about arrangements for the assessment day.
 If successful at the assessment day a candidate will be offered a place to study at Eltham College

 On accepting a place, parents are required to pay a deposit and sign a contract which outlines the standard terms and conditions under which their child is accepted as a student at Eltham College.
 Offer of a place is also subject to satisfactory references from the candidate’s current school.

 |Junior School Open Morning||Saturday 17 September 2022 and Saturday 12 November 2022|

 |7+ Entrance Exams||Held over a two week period from Monday 9 January 2023|

 7+ Entry Assessments